senzing-garage/knowledge-base/gists/docker-air-gap-helper/README.md

 ## On air-gapped system

-The following instructions show how to populate a private registry (in an air-gapped environment).
+The following instructions show how to populate a private registry in an air-gapped environment.

 This method has been tested on Linux systems.